St. Andrew’s Anglican Church Exuma: Historic Georgetown

 Like Green Turtle Cay in the Abacos, the Exumas were settled by Loyalists.
 These were former American colonists who stayed true to the British Crown in the wake of the Revolutionary War.
-But whereas Green Turtle’s capital of New Plymouth reflects its uniquely colonial American heritage on virtually every corner, Georgetown’s charms aren’t quite so obvious… unless, of course, you’re talking about this place.
+Whereas Green Turtle’s capital of New Plymouth reflects its uniquely colonial American heritage on virtually every corner, however, Georgetown’s charms aren’t quite so obvious… Unless, of course, you’re talking about St Andrews.

 St. Andrew’s was founded in 1802, though the church you see now is not the same as the one built back then.
-In fact, records from 1847 show that there was no church in Georgetown at all, the original St. Andrew’s apparently abandoned and left to rot during a time when pirates predominated throughout the Exumas.
+In fact, records from 1847 show that there was no church in Georgetown at all.
+The original St Andrew’s was abandoned and left to rot during a time when pirates predominated throughout the Exumas.

-A second St. Andrew’s was constructed in 1865, but it is the third incarnation, which opened in 1885, two years after the Loyalists arrived, that persists to this day.
+A second St. Andrew’s was constructed in 1865.
+However, it is the third incarnation, which opened in 1885, two years after the Loyalists arrived, that persists to this day.

 Just as it always has, St. Andrew’s welcomes anyone and everyone.
 The inscription on the sign at the base of the bell tower reads in part: